LSchultz15/learning-journal/Computer_Architecture_and_Logic.md

 - Output: Things such as screens, speakers, and monitors display the calculated information in a format that we can inperpret ourselves.

 **Hardware and Software**
-  Hardware are the physical items inside of a computer, such as the circuts and chips.
-The CPU is the master chip of the computer (and you can have more than one!) that controls the circuts with commands.
+  Hardware are the physical items inside of a computer, such as the circuits and chips.
+The CPU is the master chip of the computer (and you can have more than one!) that controls the circuits with commands.

   Software are the programs that tell the CPU what to do, and are powered with code.
 The Operating System tells the programs how to interact with the CPU.